dhellmann/pymotw-3/source/platform/index.rst

 The :func:`platform` function returns a string containing a general purpose platform identifier.
-The function accepts two optional boolean arguments.
-If *aliased* is True, the names in the return value are converted from a formal name to their more common form.
-When *terse* is true, a minimal value with some parts dropped is returned instead of the full string.
+The function accepts two optional Boolean arguments.
+If ``aliased`` is True, the names in the return value are converted from a formal name to their more common form.
+When ``terse`` is true, a minimal value with some parts dropped is returned instead of the full string.

 .. literalinclude:: platform_platform.py